mobilabsolutions/stash-sdk-backend/README.md

 mvn spring-boot:run -Dspring.profiles.active=local
 ```

-You can now access the Stash here: http://localhost:8080/
+You can now access the Stash Backend here: http://localhost:8080/

 ## Request authentication

-In the Stash, there are the `secret` and `publishable` keys that should be generated for the merchants.
+In the Stash Backend, there are the `secret` and `publishable` keys that should be generated for the merchants.
 These keys will later be used for the authentication requests.

 The publishable key is used to authenticate the alias registration requests:
 - Create alias